 „... a powerhouse performer whose playing combines strength with beauty.“The Guardian

 Dejan Lazić’s compositions receive increased recognition, he was recently signed as a composer by Sikorski Music Publishing Group.
-His arrangement of Brahms’ Violin Concerto as a piano concerto was premiered with the Atlanta Symphony Orchestra in 2009 and has enjoyed much ongoing success, at BBC Proms, Concertgebouw Amsterdam, Hamburg Easter Festival, Chopin Festival Warsaw, in both Americas and in Japan.
-Lazić is performing his ‘Piano Concerto in Istrian Style’ (2014) twice more in the current season and will have his first orchestral work, a tone poem entitled ‘Mozart and Salieri’ (inspired by Alexander Pushkin’s eponymous drama), commissioned and premiered by Indianapolis Symphony and Krzysztof Urbański in April 2017.
+His arrangement of Brahms’ Violin Concerto as a piano concerto was premiered with Atlanta Symphony Orchestra and Robert Spano in 2009 and has enjoyed much ongoing success, at BBC Proms, Concertgebouw Amsterdam, Hamburg Easter Festival, Chopin Festival Warsaw, in both Americas and in Japan.
+Lazić has performed his ‘Piano Concerto in Istrian Style’ many times since its premiere in 2014.
+His first major orchestral work, a tone poem entitled ‘Mozart and Salieri’ (inspired by Alexander Pushkin’s eponymous drama), commissioned and premiered by Indianapolis Symphony and Krzysztof Urbański in April 2017.
 His Cadenzas for Beethoven’s Piano Concertos Nos.
 1 - 4 are scheduled for publication in August 2017, and he is currently working on his ‘Chinese Fantasy’ for Violin and Orchestra.

 Born into a musical family in Zagreb, Croatia, Lazić grew up in Salzburg, Austria, where he studied at the Mozarteum.
 He now lives in Amsterdam.

 “This recording will surely add to this Croatian pianist’s reputation as one of the leading players of his generation.”BBC Music Magazine, 08.2017 about his last album Life, Love and Afterlife – A Liszt Recital